ibm-mas/ansible-devops/docs/playbooks/oneclick-predict.md

     - Install Openscale

 ## Optional environment variables
-- `CP4D_INSTALL_PLATFORM` True/False - If you HAVE CP4D already installed in your cluster, then set it to "false"
+- `CPD_INSTALL_PLATFORM` True/False - If you HAVE CP4D already installed in your cluster, then set it to "false"
-- `CP4D_INSTALL_WSL` True/False - If you HAVE Watson Studio already installed in your cluster, then set it to "false"
+- `CPD_INSTALL_WSL` True/False - If you HAVE Watson Studio already installed in your cluster, then set it to "false"
-- `CP4D_INSTALL_WML` True/False - If you HAVE Watson Machine Learning already installed in your cluster, then set it to "false"
+- `CPD_INSTALL_WML` True/False - If you HAVE Watson Machine Learning already installed in your cluster, then set it to "false"
-- `CP4D_INSTALL_SPARK` True/False - If you HAVE Spark already installed in your cluster, then set it to "false"
+- `CPD_INSTALL_SPARK` True/False - If you HAVE Spark already installed in your cluster, then set it to "false"
-- `CP4D_INSTALL_OPENSCALE` True/False - If you HAVE Openscale already installed in your cluster, then set it to "false"
+- `CPD_INSTALL_OPENSCALE` True/False - If you HAVE Openscale already installed in your cluster, then set it to "false"
-- `WS_PROJECT_ID` - Ensure a Project ID Text box has a valid Watson Studio project ID.
+- `CPD_WSL_PROJECT_ID` - Ensure a Project ID Text box has a valid Watson Studio project ID.
 To obtain the project ID, Navigate to Cp4d/Watson Studio and create/Reuse a project.
 Open the project and look into the Browser URL, obtain the project ID from the URL and update Project ID settings.

 ## Usage when you already HAVE CP4D installed